 Dangerous Delusions of Grandeur

 The pressure is mounting for interfaith communion and dialogue.
-Christians seem to totally forget that they are followers of the man who called the Pharisees white-washed tombs and drove the money- changers out of the temple.
+Christians seem to totally forget that they are followers of the man who called the Pharisees white washed tombs and drove the money changers out of the temple.
 We are students of the Apostle Paul, who called down God's curse on anyone who preached a different gospel, the man who publicly confronted Peter.
-Yet we cosy up to organizations like the World Council of Churches.
+Yet we cozy up to organizations like the World Council of Churches.
 (Section)

 A Smorgasbord of Fictitious Doctrine

-The Anointing, The Deification of Man, Self Esteem, Jesus re-born in Hell, False Prophecy etc.
+The Anointing, The Deification of Man, Self Esteem, etc.